A warm welcome to the website of the Order of St John in Scotland.

 This website gives full details of St John Scotland's history, what we do in Scotland today, how St John Scotland supports Order activities abroad, who we are, what's on and where, and how to contact us.

-The News pages contain reports and pictures of events held in areas throughout Scotland, and that is where to look for articles about forthcoming events, and reports and pictures of events which have taken place recently.
+The News pages contain reports and pictures of events held in areas throughout Scotland.